Questions about visiting

 When are the venues open?

 From 3 July 2021, we’re delighted to be welcoming you back from 10am-4pm, Thursday to Sunday.
-At the moment, timed tickets are available for the Mining Art Gallery and Auckland Castle and Curtilage.
-There are also two tours every day (Thurs-Sunday) of the Lower Walled Garden and Orchard.
+Timed tickets are available for the Mining Art Gallery and Auckland Castle until 3 October 2021.
+There are also two tours every day (Thursday-Sunday) of the Lower Walled Garden and Orchard.
 There will be more opening later this year.
-You can book tickets here and we look forward to seeing you.
+You can book tickets here.
+We look forward to seeing you.

 When is the Deer Park open?

 The Deer Park is open every day during daylight hours.
 It’s free – you don’t need a ticket, and you don’t need to book.
 Parking is available nearby at North Bondgate Carpark.

 The entrance to the Deer Park is through the Clock Tower on the Market Place.
 When you go through, you’ll see the wooden gates to the Deer Park straight ahead of you.

 Why are the tickets timed, and why do I have to buy online?